-- Continued compliance with 115.11/115.211 Zero Tolerance of sexual abuse and sexual harassment and the designation of a PREA Coordinator and facility PREA Managers: - An agency PREA Coordinator and 5 facility PREA Managers were appointed at each facility. - Continued compliance with 115.13/115.213 regarding Supervision and Monitoring: - o Facility Risk Assessments continue to be completed for all the facilities to analyze risk factors related to sexual victimization within the facility. - Continued compliance with 115.14 regarding Youthful Offenders: - o The commonwealth statue was revised.
+- Continued compliance with 115.11/115.211 Zero Tolerance of sexual abuse and sexual harassment and the designation of a PREA Coordinator and facility PREA Managers: - An agency PREA Coordinator and 5 facility PREA Managers were appointed; one at each facility. - Continued compliance with 115.13/115.213 regarding Supervision and Monitoring: - Facility Risk Assessments continue to be completed for all the facilities to analyze risk factors related to sexual victimization within the facility. - Continued compliance with 115.14 regarding Youthful Offenders: - The commonwealth statue was revised.
 Massachusetts no longer sentences individuals under the age of 18 as adults.
-The HCSD no longer houses inmates under the age of 18. - Continued compliance with 115.31, .34, .35/115.231, .235 regarding Employee/Contractor Training: - PREA training programs are incorporated into Academy Trainings, New Staff and Annual In-Service training curriculums for employees and contractors.
+The HCSD no longer houses inmates under the age of 18. - Continued compliance with 115.31, .34, .35/115.231, .235 regarding Employee/Contractor Training: - PREA training programs are incorporated into Academy Trainings, New Staff Orientation and Annual In-Service training curriculums for employees and contractors.
 Specialized training is conducted regularly for Specialized Areas (Investigators, Medical, Mental Health, etc.) Information trainings on various PREA topics are offered annually. - Continued compliance with 115.33/115.233 regarding Inmate/Resident Education: - A PREA information curriculum was developed and is now utilized in all the HCSD's orientation units.
 This curriculum was developed utilizing the JDI PREA information video.
-It is available in English and Spanish.

-- o Inmates/residents are given PREA informational brochures upon Intake in English and Spanish. - o Inmates receive an Inmate Handbook (in English or Spanish) containing specific PREA information. - Informational PREA Posters are posted throughout the facilities (Intake, Visiting, Housing, Programs, etc.) - Continued compliance with 115.41/115.241 regarding the Screening for Risk of Victimization and Abusiveness: - The HCSD IS&T Department developed a screening database to store offender PREA risk information.
-This database is utilized by all facilities for offender screening, classification, housing and monitoring. - The HCSD has an MOU (Memorandum of Understanding) agreement between the HCSD and YWCA for Victim Advocate Services. - The HCSD has a Sexual Assault Victim Advocate (SAVA) who facilitates a coordinated response amongst all applicable departments.
-The SAVA trainings are coordinated with the WYCA Rape Crisis Center. - Standards and Security staff continue to attend PREA trainings.
-Administrative staff continually seek out staff members for additional, and specialized trainings. - The HCSD has successfully completed the Cycle 2 PREA Audit at the Women's Correctional Center (WMRWCC) in August of 2019.
-During the Audit it was found to have met 26 standards, and exceeded 19 standards.
-The HCSD has successfully completed Cycle 2 PREA Audits of the Main Facility (MI) and Pre-Release Center (PRC) in August of 2017 and the Western Massachusetts Recovery and Wellness Center (WMRWC) in August 2018.
+It is available in English and Spanish. - Inmates/residents are given PREA informational brochures upon Intake in English or Spanish. - Inmates receive an Inmate Handbook (in English or Spanish) containing specific PREA information. - Informational PREA Posters are posted throughout the facilities (Intake, Visiting, Housing, Programs, etc.) - Continued compliance with 115.41/115.241 regarding the Screening for Risk of Victimization and Abusiveness: - The HCSD IS&T Department developed a screening database to store offender PREA risk information.
+This database is utilized by all facilities for offender screening, classification, housing and monitoring. - The HCSD has an MOU (Memorandum of Understanding) agreement between the HCSD and YWCA for Victim Advocate Services. - Standards and Security staff continue to attend PREA trainings.
+Administrative staff continually seeks out staff members for additional and specialized trainings. - The HCSD has successfully completed its scheduled Cycle PREA Audit at the Main Institution and Pre-Release Center in October of 2020.
+During the Audit, the MI and PRC was found to have met 43 standards, and exceeded 2 standards.
+The MI and PRC met the requirements for all standards and were not deficient in any area.
 The Auditor commended the HCSD for meeting and exceeding standards, and for operating facilities that provide a safe, secure, and humane environment.
+The Auditor noted that compliance indicators had increased significantly since the last time the MI and PRC were audited and that HCSD had risen to the new expectations.